-The selected measures are analyzed to characterize the performance of the selected processes or subprocesses achieved on projects.
+The selected measures are analyzed to characterize the performance of the selected processes or subprocesses achieved in work activities.
 This characterization is used to establish and maintain process performance baselines (See the definition of "process performance baseline" in the glossary.)
-These baselines are used to determine the expected results of the process or subprocess when used on a project under a given set of circumstances.
+These baselines are used to determine the expected results of the process or subprocess when used on a set of work activities under a given set of circumstances.

 Process performance baselines are compared to the organization's quality and process performance objectives to determine if the quality and process performance objectives are being achieved.
 The process performance baselines are a measurement of performance for the organization's set of standard processes at various levels of detail.
 The processes that the process performance baselines can address include the following:

-- Sequence of connected processes - Processes that cover the entire life of the project - Processes for developing individual work products
+- Sequence of connected processes - Processes that cover the entire life of the work - Processes for developing individual work products